 Gestational surrogacy is generally more expensive than traditional surrogacy, as it requires the use of IVF.
 However, it has the benefit of giving an intended mother the opportunity of sharing genetics with the baby, and also allows for genetic testing of embryos which can increase the chances of conception.

 Want to know more about surrogacy options in Australia?
-Don’t forget to the download the Handbook, and book in for a consult with Sarah below.
+Don’t forget to the download the Surrogacy Handbook, listen to the Surrogacy Podcast and book in for a consult with Sarah below.